rojdev/rojdev/README.md

 # 🚀 Welcome!
 I'm Marcos Martinez (rojdev) 👨‍💻

 👋 Hello there!
-I'm an aspiring engineer specializing in computer science, passionate about web development and currently working on a variety of areas including SCADA systems, MikroTik management, DevOps, and system administration.
+I'm an aspiring engineer specializing in computer science, passionate about web development and currently working as SysAdmin, DevOps and Backend Developer.

 ---